Learn More About Our Academic Programs

 The long answer:

-There are two types of financial aid: Institutional aid that is offered by Oglethorpe University, and aid offered by the state or federal governments.
+There are two types of financial aid: Institutional aid that is offered by Oglethorpe University, and aid offered by the state or federal government.
 Institutional aid in the Traditional Undergraduate program is based on each student’s individual financial situation, GPA, and a number of other factors.
 However, all students in the Adult Degree Program automatically receive institutional aid in the form of a reduced tuition cost.
 See current tuition and fees rates.

 If you have a high GPA (3.5+), you may qualify for a substantial institutional scholarship in the TU program that will make your tuition about the same rate as you’d pay in the ADP.
 If your GPA is under 3.0, you likely will not quality for very much institutional aid, and would likely pay a lower tuition rate in the ADP.
 Note also that TU financial aid is determined based on full-time enrollment.
 If you are planning to attend less than full-time the Adult Degree Program will often be a more affordable option.